Emphysema: An Introduction

 Stage 4: A FEV of less than 30% of normal, or of less than 50% or normal with low blood oxygen levels indicates very severe emphysema.

 While the GOLD emphysema staging criteria is widely used by pulmonologists and physicians alike, it cannot be used to evaluate every person with emphysema as it fails to acknowledge how people with emphysema feel or their quality of life.

 Treatment for Stage 3 Emphysema

 People with stage 3 emphysema have many options to improve their quality of life.
-The Lung Institute offers two adult stem cell therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The venous therapy can be performed on its own when needed.
-During these therapies, the adult stem cells go through a specific process to target the damaged tissue.
+During these therapies, the adult cells go through a specific process to target the damaged tissue.

-Stem cells can be utilized in any organ in the body since stem cells are able to mimic any possible differentiated cells.
+Cells can be utilized in any organ in the body since cells are able to mimic any possible differentiated cells.
 Since they are capable of self-renewing indefinitely, they can divide many times and can specialize to promote the healing of organs, such as lungs, while sustaining the original cell.